markus-tobler/dataverse-cross-environment-mcp/README.md

 A Model Context Protocol (MCP) server that provides secure access to Microsoft Dataverse through OAuth 2.0 authentication.
 This server enables AI agents and applications to interact with Dataverse data using the MCP standard.

+> [!NOTE]
+> The main purpose for this MCP is to provide Dataverse Access (e.g. CRM) accross environment boundaries.
+Thus, users can build Agents in a Copilot Studio environment while safely accessing CRM Data in another environment.

 ## Getting Started

 For step-by-step installation and registration instructions, see the **[Installation Guide](./INSTALLATION_GUIDE.md)**.